SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 - User’s ability to review learning resources from the site with info about each of them

 Crud Operation Module

-te
+- Users should be able to add new resources to the to the site.

+- Users should be able to edit their added learning resources in the site.

+- Users should be able to Delete them.

-- Users should be get a confirmation message on every action (Triggering email on action performed).
+- Users should be getting a confirmation message on every action (Triggering email on action performed).

 ## Design